 As a beginner how to choose a telescope is difficult tusk.
-So here is an article can help you choosing a best telescope.
+So here is an article can help you choose the best telescope.

 A telescope is not a small investment.
 It is important to take your time before choosing your first telescope.
 Certain factors are worth considering before you make a decision.
 This ensures that the telescope you end up buying will be according to your need and budget.